Twilight Zone (pinball): Battle the Power

 Shooting the ramp sends the ball onto the Powerfield, a triangular mini-playfield at the left edge of the table with switches set into the walls.
 Underneath the bottom corners are two medium-power magnets (dubbed "Magna-Flips") that are controlled by the flipper buttons.
 The goal is to direct the ball into the top hole within a time limit, scoring points for hitting the switches.
 If the player succeeds, the total for the round is doubled and the currently flashing door panel is awarded. ("Lost in the Zone" can be started in this manner if all door panels have been collected.)
 If time runs out or if the ball falls through the bottom hole, the player only scores the points accumulated during that round.

 Since the Powerball is unaffected by magnets, the game will automatically disable "Battle the Power" whenever it senses that this ball is on the field.
 If the player either lights "Battle the Power" or already has it lit when the Powerball enters play, that ramp will light or re-light once normal single-ball play resumes.
 Whenever the mode is not in play, a carriage on the ramp catches balls and drops them in front of the upper left flipper.

-Multi-ball
+Multiball

-In addition to the multitude of single-ball modes, Twilight Zone also offers four multi-ball modes:
+In addition to the multitude of single-ball modes, Twilight Zone also offers four multiball modes: